DerKnerd/kubernetes-image-version-checker/README.md

 You can install the k8s IVC as cronjob type in k8s or download this repo and run the binary by hand.
 The container image is hosted on hub.docker.com under the name `iulbricht/kubernetes-deployment-version-checker`.

 ## Configuration
+Version v2 introduced the option to use a config file instead of environment variables.
+The main change is, that you can provide authentication tokens for hub.docker.com, quay.io and custom registries based on quay.
+Apart from that you can now specify multiple recipients for the update notice emails and define custom quay hosts.

+A sample configuration can be found in the file `config.yaml.sample`.

+### Environment based
 There are a few configuration options.
 These option control the mailing system and a few image related options.

 Variable               | Description